 War widows and widowers and their dependants who are getting an Armed Forces pension are eligible for a Forces Railcard which gives 1/3 off rail travel.
 This is not available to war pensioners.
 War widows or widowers can apply for a Railcard through The Royal British Legion.
 Telephone 0808 802 8080 Email: firstname.lastname@example.org.

-For more money management tips see Managing on your own.
+For more money management tips see Dealing with finances and insurance after your partner dies.

 If you need help in just dealing with the grieving process, Cruse Bereavement Care has local branches with experienced individuals you can talk to.
 They also have a section on their website dedicated to the Military Family with practical tips and advice on the situations you may encounter .